AstoraGray/RimeEditor/README.md

 The "Rime Framework" is lightweight, akin to the white frost on rime ice, enveloping objects in an ice-like purity and sanctity.

 The "Rime Framework" is an ultra-lightweight framework for Unity, designed to provide a concise interface that won't disrupt the original code structure—it's as if it's not even there.
-Currently, there are five main modules: Consoles, Controls, States, Cycles, and Pools.
+Currently, there are eight main modules: Consoles、Controls、States、Pools、Cycles、Animators、Scenes and Navigations.
 The RimeManager is responsible for launching these modules.

 **Consoles 💻**